 Right now, I’m going to be focusing on publishing in the historical mystery genre and come back to my psychological literary fiction later on.

-I’m currently working on getting the first books of this series out to readers as well.
-I’m revising and editing the first book of the series that I wrote in 2013.
+I’m also working on getting the first books of this series out to readers.
+Currently, I’m revising and editing the first book of the series that I wrote in 2013.
 I’m working on writing the first draft of second book and I have Books 3 and 4 of the series all outlined.

 My goal is to release the first books of the series in a way that makes them consistent and enjoyable to readers.
 I don’t want to release the first book and then have you all wait a year for the second and another year for the third.